vtcs5204/23f/labs.md

   only need to do the writes once each time FEMU VM is launched.
 FEMU SSDs start with an empty state (no L2P mapping), thus the full-drive write is to help create the mapping so FEMU will emulate the read latency reliablely.

+### Part 2 - [Block-Based and Hybrid Mappings](https://pages.cs.wisc.edu/~remzi/OSTEP/file-ssd.pdf) on FEMU, Due: 9/19/2023 11:59pm

+Refer to OSTEP, Chapter 44: "Flash-based SSDs" for a nice summary of how block-based and hybrid mappings work.
+Aslo refer to the cited papers to better understand the detail design choices you need to makes.

+You need to implement the two mapping schemes and perform benchmarks to validate the correctness and measure their performance by comparing to FEMU's baseline page-mapping scheme.

+Rules:

+- Configure FEMU SSDs, with total a raw flash capacity of 64GB with 8 channels, 4 chips/channel, 400us read latency, 3ms write latency and 10ms erase
+    latency.
+- You only need to change ``hw/femu/bbssd/ftl.[ch]`` to implement the block- and hybrid- mappings.
+In your submission, please only commit your updated ``ftl.[ch]``.
+Of course, feel free to hack all the FEMU files you think necessary for debugging but just don't submit them.
+- In ``ftl.h``, you should have a MACRO ``FTL_MAPPING_TBL_MODE`` to switch among the three mapping schemes:
+  - `0` for FEMU's baseline page-level mapping
+  - `1` for your new block-based mapping
+  - `2` for your new hybrid mapping
+- Evaluations: You will need to analyze and benchmark the performance of the three mapping policies.
+Don't trigger GC for mapping experiments.
+  Particularly, answer the following questions:
+  - Again, don't trigger GC (by controller the amount of data you write), and directly read/write from/to the emulated NVMe interface.
+  - What is the space overhead of your block- and hybrid- mappings?
+Answer it in the format of "10MB (0.1%)".
+  - Measure block-mapping performance using FIO:
+    - Exp 1: Issue 100K sequential **overwrite** requests, ``psync``, ``numjobs=1``,
+      ``bs`` should equal to ``flash block size``, report median latency and IOPS.
+    - Exp 2: Use ``bs=4K``, redo the above experiment
+    - Analyze and **explain** the latency difference between the two experiments.
+  - Measure hybrid-mapping performance
+    - the same experimental setups as block-mapping testings.

+- Submissions
+  - Source code: ``ftl.c`` and ``ftl.h``
+  - Bar graph showing the median write latencies for block-mapping and hybrid-mapping under two FIO ``bs=`` values.
+    - Use the caption to explain why you think your results make sense.
+For example, if your latency is 2.5ms, explain why it's 2.5ms for the workload and mapping scheme.
+And explain why the latency differs under different ``bs=`` settings and across block- and hybrid- mappings.
+Be specific about the amount of latency difference and answer why?

+### Part 3 -

 ### Lab 2